-All travel providers use computer algorithms to compare how full they are compared with the past.
+All travel providers use computer algorithms to compare their current level of demand with the past.
+They will offer cheaper alternatives if they have more space than expected.
 If they have sold more seats (or rented more rooms or cars) than on the same day or flight as in the past, they will reduce the number of low-cost options.
-If they have more space available than expected, they will offer cheaper alternatives.

 Airlines Versus Hotels, Cruises, and Car Rentals

-There are some critical differences between booking airlines and the rest of the travel business that affect consumers.
+Some critical differences between booking airlines and the rest of the travel business affect consumers:

 Hotels, Cruises, and Car Rentals

-Hotels are often cheapest a month or so before you plan to travel, and there are sometimes good deals to be found for last-minute hotels.
-Also, the prices don’t change that dramatically depending on when you book a hotel.
+Hotels are often cheapest a month or so before you travel, and there are sometimes good deals for last-minute hotels.
+Also, the prices don’t change dramatically depending on when you book a hotel.

 Unless there is a cancellation fee, you should check prices frequently even after you make your reservation.
 If the price drops, cancel your reservation and create a new one at the reduced price.
 (You should do the same with cruise ships.
-Only, instead of canceling the reservation, call the cruise line and ask for a rebate or upgraded cabin).
+Instead of canceling the reservation, call the cruise line and ask for a rebate or an upgraded cabin).

 Cancellations frequently occur with hotels and car rentals.
 Therefore, you sometimes can get a good deal just by showing up at a hotel or renting a car at the last moment.

 Airlines also do not have a lot of cancellations.
-(I have often found that I paid less for a one-way flight than the cancellation fee.
+(I have often paid less for a one-way flight than the cancellation fee.
 When that happens, I do not show up for the flight.
-There is no incentive to cancel the flight),
+There is no incentive for me to cancel the flight),

 Low-Cost Airline Tickets

 During the 335 days that a flight is open for sale, there are likely some periods when airlines offer a special fare.
 Sometimes, these special fares are available for just 24 or 72 hours.
-Airlines will only promote these sales if they have a hard time selling the tickets.
+Airlines will only promote these sales if they have difficulty selling the tickets.